Crustum/docs/docs/Tessera/index.md

 > [!WARNING]
 > You should ensure that the `CreateFreshApiTokenMiddleware` is the last middleware that can still attach cookies to the response before the response is sent.

+CakePHP's CSRF middleware must run earlier so the `csrfToken` request attribute is set.
+If that attribute is missing or empty, Tessera **will not** mint an API token cookie (and `TransientToken::refresh` fails closed).
+Do not treat an empty CSRF claim as acceptable.

 This middleware will attach a `tessera_token` cookie to your outgoing responses.
 This cookie contains an encrypted JWT that Tessera will use to authenticate API requests from your JavaScript application.
 Now, since the browser will automatically send the cookie with all subsequent requests, you may make requests to your application's API without explicitly passing an access token:

 ```js